Elite-Modding-Team/ThaumicTweaker/README.md

   - Add subtitles support to Forbidden Knowledge research entries
 - **Misc Enhancements:**
   - Add comparator output values to Arcane Pedestal
+  - Add tooltip to items that can be used as research aids
   - Suppress Warp Events while player is in Creative mode

 ---